Controlled Burning in Spring

 Each spring in the open grasslands of the Kansas Flint Hills, which stretch from northeastern Kansas south to Oklahoma, fires can be seen for miles.
 The flames reach up toward the sky as dry grass crinkles and cracks.
 It’s a fascinating sight!
 And, to many, it signals the official beginning of spring.

 But these fires are not strictly for viewing pleasure.
 They help restore the health of the native grasses that are so important to Kansas.
+Without these prescribed burns, the prairie could lose its most precious resource.

 Native Americans were the first to use prescribed fire, as it attracted buffalo to the new grass for easier hunting.
 Today, ranchers use controlled burns to draw cattle to the new growth for nourishment.